joolstorrentecalo/gitlab-foss/doc/administration/self_hosted_models/install_infrastructure.md

       api_base: YOUR_HOSTING_SERVER
 ```

-## Configure your GitLab instance
+## Step 2: Configure your GitLab instance

-1. For the GitLab instance to know where the AI Gateway is located so it can access
+1. For the GitLab instance to know where AI Gateway is located so it can access
    the gateway, set the environment variable `AI_GATEWAY_URL` inside your GitLab
    instance environment variables: